sergiomt/centorion/README.md

 -------------------------------------------------------------------------------
 # ![CentOrion](cylon-icon.png "CentOrion") CentOrion

-A Vagrantfile plus a set of Bash scripts to configure a software development VM with :
+A Vagrantfile plus a set of Bash scripts to full automate the configuration of a software development or server Linux VM.

+This allows the distribution of virtual machines with very small file size (under 15Mb) compared to the tens of gigabytes required for a VM image.

+The default install creates a minimal CentOS 7 virtual machine to start building a server or a development machine.

 - CentOS 7.3 + Puppet 4.8.1 + VirtualBox Additions 5.1.xx
 - Git
 - Mercurial with HGK and Extension Queues

-and optionally :
+Then it is possible to install selectively the following applications.

 - [Android Studio 3.0.1](#android-studio-301)
 - [Ant 1.9.4](#ant-194)